AACTA Award for Best Production Design

-The AACTA Award for Best Production Design is an award presented by the Australian Academy of Cinema and Television Arts (AACTA), a non-profit organisation whose aim is to "identify, award, promote and celebrate Australia's greatest achievements in film and television."
-The award is presented at the annual AACTA Awards, which hand out accolades for achievements in feature film, television, documentaries and short films.
+The AACTA Award for Best Production Design is an accolade given by the Australian Academy of Cinema and Television Arts (AACTA), a non-profit organisation whose aim is to "identify, award, promote and celebrate Australia's greatest achievements in film and television."
+The award is handed out at the annual AACTA Awards, which rewards achievements in feature film, television, documentaries and short films.
 From 1976 to 2010, the category was presented by the Australian Film Institute (AFI), the academy's parent organisation, at the annual Australian Film Institute Awards (known as the AFI Awards).
 When the AFI launched the academy in 2011, it changed the annual ceremony to the AACTA Awards, with the current award being a continuum of the AFI Award for Best Production Design.

 Best Production Design was first presented as Best Art Direction in 1977.
 The name changed to its current one in 1983.
 The award is presented to the production designer of a film that is Australian-made, or with a significant amount of Australian content.

+Winners and nominees

+In the following table, the years listed correspond to the year of film release; the ceremonies are usually held the same year.
+The films and production designers in bold and in yellow background have won are the winners.
+Those that are neither highlighted nor in bold are the nominees.
+When sorted chronologically, the table always lists the winning film first and then the other nominees.